alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

   <img src="dagster-spotify-factory-bronze-models.png" alt="Factory Generated Bronze Assets" width="100%">
 </p>

-The beauty of this approach is that adding a new asset requires no code changes—just a simple addition to the `.yaml` file.
+The beauty of this approach is that adding a new asset requires no code changes - just a simple addition to the `.yaml` file.
 This separation of configuration from implementation embodies best practices in modern Data Engineering, making your codebase more resilient and adaptable.

 Is it worth the extra abstraction?
 Well, ask yourself this: would you rather write the same code pattern 10 times, or write one smart pattern that works for all 10 cases?
-If you're handling more than 3-4 similar assets, the factory approach isn't just elegant—it's practical time-saving engineering.
+If you're handling more than 3-4 similar assets, the factory approach isn't just elegant - it's practical time-saving engineering.
 Remember, the goal isn't abstraction for abstraction's sake.
 It's about spending your mental energy on solving new problems rather than typing the same definitions over and over.